 - A Strapi v5 project with the GraphQL plugin installed and the seeded blog-style content model (Article, Author, Category, About, Global).

-- A complete Shadow CRUD surface on
+- Every Shadow CRUD operation on

 src/extensions/graphql/with an aggregator, a computed-fields factory, and a custom-queries factory, the same layout the advanced tutorial uses. - Plugin limits configured in